O89.6 - Failed or difficult intubation for anesthesia during the puerperium

-O89.6 is a billable ICD-10 code used to specify a medical diagnosis of failed or difficult intubation for anesthesia during the puerperium.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+O89.6 is a billable diagnosis code used to specify a medical diagnosis of failed or difficult intubation for anesthesia during the puerperium.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.

 The code O89.6 is applicable to female patients aged 12 through 55 years inclusive.
 It is clinically and virtually impossible to use this code on a non-female patient outside the stated age range.